kashnx/blog-site/README.md

    yarn install
    ```

-4. Create a `.env` file in the root directory of the project and add the following environment variable:
+4. Create a `.env` file in the project's root directory and add your MongoDB connection URL:

    ```plaintext
    MONGODB_URI=<your-mongodb-connection-url>
    ```

-   Replace `<your-mongodb-connection-url>` with the URL of your MongoDB database.
+   Replace `<your-mongodb-connection-url>` with your MongoDB database URL.

 5. Start the development server: